lostjared/MasterPiece3D.JavaScript/README.md

 - `index.html`: The main HTML file.
 - `main.js`: The main JavaScript file containing game logic and WebGL rendering.
-- `style.css`: Optional CSS file for styling the game (not used in this project).
 - `gl-matrix.js`: A library for matrix operations (used for transformations in WebGL).